 Appalachian Credit Awarded (30 SH):

-Students who successfully complete three terms of the RN-BSN program will be awarded 30 semester hours of Appalachian credit for prior learning.
+Students who successfully complete two terms of the RN-BSN program will be awarded 30 semester hours of Appalachian credit for prior learning.

 Elective Course Requirements (to complete the required 124 SH):

-Any required elective courses should be taken at a community college or other accredited institution, and must be completed before the last term of the RN-BSN Program
+Any required elective courses may be taken at a North Carolina community college or other accredited institution.

 Admission to the University: